 Nate’s Grade: C+

-Posted on January 13, 2016, in 2015 Movies and tagged book, cate blanchett, drama, gay, indie, kyle chandler, oscar, period film, romance, rooney mara, todd haynes.
+Posted on January 13, 2016, in 2015 Movies and tagged book, cate blanchett, drama, gay, indie, jake lacy, kyle chandler, ohio, oscars, period film, romance, rooney mara, todd haynes.
 Bookmark the permalink.
 Leave a comment.